On the Power of Delayed Flexibility: Balls, Bins, and a Few Opaque Promotions

-Effective load balancing is at the heart of many applications in operations.
-Frequently tackled via the balls-into-bins paradigm, seminal results have shown that a limited amount of (costly) flexibility goes a long way in order to maintain (approximately) balanced loads throughout the decision-making horizon.
-This paper is motivated by the fact that balance across time is too stringent a requirement for some applications; rather, the only desideratum is approximate balance at the {\it end} of the horizon.
-Thus motivated, in this work we design ``limited-flexibility'' algorithms for three instantiations of the end-of-horizon balance problem: the canonical balls-into-bins problem \cite{raab1998balls}, opaque selling strategies for inventory management, and parcel delivery for e-commerce fulfillment.
-For the balls-into-bins model, we show that a simple policy which begins exerting flexibility toward the end of the time horizon (i.e., when $\Theta\left(\sqrt{T\log T}\right)$ periods remain), suffices to achieve an approximately balanced load (i.e., a maximum load within $\mathcal{O}(1)$ of the average load).
-Moreover, with just a small amount of adaptivity, a threshold policy achieves the same result, while only exerting flexibility in $\mathcal{O}\left(\sqrt{T}\right)$ periods{, thus matching a natural lower bound.} We then adapt these algorithms to develop order-wise optimal policies for the opaque selling problem.
-Finally, we show via a data-driven case study on the 2021 Amazon Last Mile Routing Research Challenge that the adaptive policy designed for the simpler balls-into-bins model can be carefully modified to $(i)$ achieve approximate balance at the end of the horizon and $(ii)$ yield significant cost savings relative to policies which either never exert flexibility, or exert flexibility aggressively enough to always maintain balanced loads.
-The unifying motivation behind our algorithms for these three vastly different applications is the observation that exerting flexibility at the beginning of the horizon is likely wasted when system balance is only evaluated at the end.
+Effective load balancing lies at the heart of many applications in operations.
+Frequently tackled via the balls-into-bins paradigm, seminal results established the power of two choices in load balancing: a limited amount of costly flexibility goes a long way in order to maintain an approximately balanced load throughout the decision-making horizon.
+In many applications, however, balance across time may be too stringent a requirement; rather, the only desideratum is approximate balance at the {\it end} of the horizon.
+Motivated by this observation, in this work we design ``delayed-flexibility'' algorithms tailored to such settings.
+For the canonical balls-into-bins problem, we show that a simple policy that begins exerting flexibility toward the end of the time horizon --- namely, when $\Theta\left(\sqrt{T\log T}\right)$ periods remain --- suffices to achieve an approximately balanced load, i.e., a maximum load within $\mathcal{O}(1)$ of the average load.
+Moreover, with just a small amount of adaptivity, a threshold policy achieves the same result, while only exerting flexibility in $\mathcal{O}\left(\sqrt{T}\right)$ periods, thus matching a natural lower bound.
+We leverage these results to study the design of opaque selling strategies in retail settings, a topic recently identified as a key application of the power of two choices paradigm.
+For this problem, we prove that late-stage opaque selling strategies achieve the optimal trade-off between exerting costly flexibility --- i.e., offering the opaque product at a discount --- and achieving inventory cost savings through load balancing.
+We demonstrate the robustness of our insights via extensive numerical experiments, for a variety of customer choice models. \KEYWORDS{load balancing; power of two choices; balls into bins; opaque selling; flexibility}